Important Notice:

 The museum itself is a piece of art.

-Due to the high demand of the museum, your tickets will be sent 24 hours before your reservation, we appreciate your patience.
+Ticket Delivery: Due to high demand, your tickets will be sent within 24 hours prior to your reservation time.
+We appreciate your patience.

-Your ticket and written digital guide will be sent via Viator chat, email and WhatsApp
+Delivery Method: Your ticket and a digital written guide will be sent in PDF format via Viator chat and WhatsApp.

 Mexico City, the vibrant capital of Mexico, is a sprawling metropolis where ancient Aztec ruins coexist with modern skyscrapers.
 This cultural and historical hub offers a rich tapestry of experiences, from world-class museums and colonial architecture to bustling markets and delicious cuisine.
 The city's high-altitude location and diverse neighborhoods make it a unique destination for travelers.